songlinxu/PeerEdu/README.md

 # [CHI 2025] PeerEdu: Bootstrapping Online Learning Behaviors via Asynchronous Area of Interest Sharing from Peer Gaze

+# The instructions below are old figures.
+For updated ones in our final manuscript, we will update soon.

 # To draw figures in the paper